Life Sciences

 Objectives

-The Fecc’s activities in the field of Life Sciences are:
+Fecc’s activities in the field of Life Sciences are:

-• Monitoring activities.
-Monitor and assess all developments related to the food and feed, cosmetics and pharmaceuticals sectors.
+• Monitoring activities: Monitor and assess all developments related to the food and feed, cosmetics, and pharmaceuticals sectors.

-• Stakeholder engagement.
-Fecc, represented by its Life Sciences Committee, regularly engages with the European Food Safety Authority (EFSA), the European Medicines Agency (EMA), and the European Chemicals Agency (ECHA).
+• Stakeholder engagement: Fecc, represented by its Life Sciences Committee, regularly engages with the European Food Safety Authority (EFSA), the European Medicines Agency (EMA), and the European Chemicals Agency (ECHA).

 Relevant documents and links